Out of Place: Vagrancy and Settlement

 06 Dec 2017, 09:30 to 07 Dec 2017, 18:00

 Conference / Symposium

 IHR Wolfson Conference Suite, NB01/NB02, Basement, IHR, Senate House, Malet Street, London WC1E 7HU

-This one-day conference aims to explore the shifting experiences, representations and status of vagrancy in relation to the history of British settlement.
+This conference, organised by the Centre for Metropolitan History, aims to explore the shifting experiences, representations and status of vagrancy in relation to the history of British settlement.
 How can exploring the images and realities of vagrancy sharpen our understanding of the histories of ‘settled’ communities, cities and parishes, which have otherwise been articulated from a sedentary perspective?

 020 7862 8790